arontaupe/aron.petau.net/_posts/2023-06-20-autoimmunitaet.md

 ---
-title:  "Autoimmunitaet"
+title:  Autoimmunitaet
-excerpt: "A playful interactive experience to reflect on the societal value of the car" date                  :   2023-06-20 14:39:27 +0100 last_modified_at      :   2023-06-20 14:39:27 +0100
+excerpt: A playful interactive experience to reflect on the societal value of the car date                  :   2023-06-20 14:39:27 +0100 last_modified_at      :   2023-06-20 14:39:27 +0100
 authors: